Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

-The CMR covariance estimate is much less shrunk to zero than the estimate obtained from the SIS approach, which also uses meta-covariates.
-Moreover, with the CMR approach, there are many more non-zero correlations, or discoveries, that are deemed statistically significant than with the naive or SIS analyses.
-In addition, complex dependencies among exposures are evident in the CMR posterior analysis.
-For one, there is a statistically significant nearly separable across-pathway effect of phenolic/paraben compounds.
+The FACE covariance estimate is much less shrunk toward a diagonal matrix than the estimate obtained from the SIS approach, which also uses \red{outcome features} \red{(Figure \ref{fig:SIS_TESIE})}.
+Moreover, with the FACE approach, there are many more non-zero correlations that are deemed \red{credible} than with the naive or SIS analyses.
+In addition, complex dependencies among exposures are evident in the FACE posterior analysis.
+For one, there is a nearly separable across-pathway effect of phenolic/paraben compounds \red{with a credible inteval that does not contain zero}.
 This is evidenced by the shared pattern in the phenol by phenol covariances both within and across exposure assessment tools.
 This suggests an informative within-phenol exposure pattern that is shared across exposure pathways.

-There are some similarities in conclusions from the CMR and SIS analyses.
-The CMR and SIS estimates exhibit some similar patterns of strong positive correlation, particularly among phthalate exposures measured from the same exposure pathway.
+There are some similarities in conclusions from the FACE and SIS analyses.
+The FACE and SIS estimates exhibit some similar patterns of strong positive correlation, particularly among phthalate exposures measured from the same exposure pathway.
 Furthermore, all three estimates exhibit strong positive correlations among three phenols EPB, MPB, and PPB.
 In fact, these chemicals are parabans that tend to be used in combination in personal care products, so this strong positive correlation is expected.
-All significant discoveries (white blocks) found using the classical method are also found using the CMR approach.
+All \red{credible} discoveries (white blocks) found using the classical method are also found using the FACE approach.
 A similar conclusion holds for discoveries found via the SIS approach.
-However, the CMR approach produces significantly more discoveries of non-zero correlations.
-This is particularly notable since the CMR method is based on a hierarchical model, and, as such, incorporates an automatic Bayesian multiplicity adjustment \cite[p. ~96]{Gelman2014}.
+However, the FACE approach produces significantly more discoveries of non-zero correlations.
+This is particularly notable since the FACE method is based on a hierarchical model, and, as such, incorporates an automatic Bayesian multiplicity adjustment \cite[p. ~96]{Gelman2014}.